simplyadrian/simplyadrian-orchestration/README.md

 Cookbooks are managed by Berkshelf.

 - Community cookbooks exist only in the Berkshelf.
 The code does not exist anywhere.
   - Exceptions are the 'aws' and 'r' cookbooks.
-There are 'forks' of them in the NativeX git repo.
+There are 'forks' of them in the simplyadrian git repo.
-- The code for NativeX cookbooks are individual repositories like 'cookbook-<name>-nativex' in the NativeX git repo.
+- The code for simplyadrian cookbooks are individual repositories like 'cookbook-<name>-simplyadrian' in the simplyadrian git repo.

 Berks Tasks
 ==========